mit-ccc/BuildingBridges/schedule.md

 > - Participate in our class Pol.is prompt

-## Week 3: (Social) Media's Impact on Fragmentation in Public Spaces
+## Week 3: (Social) Media’s Impact on Fragmentation in Public Spaces

 {: .note-red }
 **Tues, Feb 18:** No Class - Presidents Day.
 Lecture will be held on Thurs, Feb 20.